 (a) What is a Pyme?

-The Pro-Pyme regime was introduced in the 2020 ITL reform.
-It is a special regime for SMEs aimed at encouraging investment, employment and liquidity for this type of enterprises.
-For purposes of this regime, an SME must meet each of the following requirements:
+The Pro-Pyme regime was introduced in the 2020 ITL reform with effect from January 1, 2020.
+It is a special regime for SMEs aimed at encouraging investment, employment and liquidity for this type of enterprise.

+“Pyme” is the Spanish acronym for pequeña y mediana empresa (small and medium-sized enterprise.
+The Pro-Pyme regime replaced a simplified tax regime that applied to SMEs (other than SAs and SenCAs) under which they had the option of determining their net taxable income and paying the first category tax liability annually on a cash basis, i.e, based on the difference between revenues received and payments actually made during the taxable year concerned, while their shareholders were subject to the surtax or the additional tax on a profit attribution basis.

+For purposes of the Pro-Pyme regime, an SME must meet each of the following requirements:

-(i) Its effective capital (i.e., the value of its assets except those assets that do not constitute effective investments, such as intangible assets, current receivables, and order values) at the time the enterprise commences its activities cannot exceed 85,000 development units (approximately US$2.8 million);
+(i) Its effective capital (i.e., the value of its assets except those assets that do not constitute effective investments, such as intangible assets, current receivables, and order values) at the time the enterprise commences its activities cannot exceed 85,000 development units (approximately US$2.8 million).

 (ii) Its average annual revenues generated from the conduct of its activities during the three years prior to the one in which the enterprise opts for the regime cannot exceed 75,000 development units (approximately US$2.5 million), irrespective of whether such revenues are received or accrued.
 The enterprise must maintain that average while it is subject to the Pro-Pyme regime, but only those years in which the enterprise is subject to the regime must be taken into account for purposes of determining the average annual revenues.
 The average gross revenues must be determined based on the enterprise’s sales for VAT purposes, as established in the SII’s personal electronic file for the enterprise.
 When computing the annual gross revenues, the enterprise must also add the gross revenues received or accrued by related parties.
+For these purposes, the following are deemed to be related parties of an SME:

+● Any person that controls or is controlled by the SME: control is based on the ownership of, or rights to, more than 50% of a company’s shares, profits, income, or voting rights;

+● Any entity that is controlled by the same controlling entity as the SME;

+● Any entity in which the SME owns, directly or indirectly, at least 10% of the shares or has the right to at least 10% of profits or revenues, or holds at least 10% of the voting rights in shareholders’ meetings; and

+● A managing partner in a CenP or joint venture in which the SME has at least a 10% interest.

-On the other hand, it is entitled to exclude (a) revenues received or accrued sporadically or in non-habitual transactions, such as capital gains; (b) VAT and other taxes levied on the enterprise’s sales; and (c) bad debt write-offs; and
+On the other hand, an SME is entitled to exclude:

+● Revenues received or accrued sporadically or in non-habitual transactions, such as capital gains;

+● VAT and other taxes levied on the enterprise’s sales; and

+● Bad debt write-offs.

 (iii) The sum of the SME’s revenues from the following activities, which are regarded as passive, may not exceed 35% of its overall turnover in the taxable year:

-Income from portfolio investments;
+● Income from portfolio investments;

-Income from real property activities, other than from agricultural activities;
+● Income from real property activities, other than agricultural activities; and

-Dividends and capital gains from companies or investment funds.
+● Dividends and capital gains from companies or investment funds.

 (b) Taxation of a Pyme